evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_S_Sport_Turismo/_index.md

 ## Climate system

 There is one climate system available.
 The  climate system supports different temperatures in three zones for the driver, passenger, and backseat.
-This model has a [heat pump](../../../../technology/hvac/#heat-pump) as an option .
+This model has a [heat pump](../../../../technology/hvac/#heat-pump) as an option.
 This heat pump can save significant energy used for heating in cold weather.

 ## Comfort